ani-68shende/Todo_list_nodejs/README.md

 # Todo_list_nodejs
-This repo consists of the Todo List project which I made using Nodejs and MongoDB
+This repo consists of the Todo List project which I made using Node.js, Express.js and MongoDB